 After reviewing your transfer-in credits, email credeval@tacomacc.edu if you have questions.
 You do not have to wait for your transcript to be evaluated before you meet with an advisor.
-Bring your unofficial transcript to your advising appointment.
+Send to placement@tacomaccedu before advising appointment.

 Basic Education for Adults (BEdA)